Zero Export ControllerDevice

 Zero Export works on a simple logic as mentioned below:

-1. Read Active Power from net meter
+1. Read active power from the net meter.

 Minimum set point: This denotes the lowest necessary power input needed from the grid supply.